Zitterbewegung of massless particles: Zitterbewegung of the free photon

 Multiplying the second equation by $i\partial/(\partial t)$ allows one to obtain the GFV Hamiltonian \cite{TMP2008}: We should mention that this Hamiltonian is also proportional to the $3\times3$ unit matrix which is omitted (${\cal H}_{GFV}{\cal I}\rightarrow{\cal H}_{GFV}$).
 This is its only difference with the Hamiltonian (\ref{HamnGFV}).
 As a result, the final equations describing Zitterbewegung coincide with Eqs. (\ref{GFVe}) and (\ref{GFVpoeq}) for the scalar particle and with Eqs. (\ref{DirlZbe}) and (\ref{DirlZbv}) in the Dirac-like representation.

-Thus, Zitterbewegung for the photon is the Dirac-like and GFV representations is determined by the same equations which also coincide with all corresponding equations for other massless and massive particles presented in Secs. \ref{Previous}--\ref{ScalarD}.
+Thus, Zitterbewegung of the photon in the Dirac-like and GFV representations is determined by the same equations which also coincide with all corresponding equations for other massless and massive particles presented in Secs. \ref{Previous}--\ref{ScalarD}.
 Nevertheless, all noted equations have been obtained in representations different from the FW representation.
 The transition to the latter representation resulting in the Hamiltonian (\ref{eqFWHfn}) eliminates Zitterbewegung.
 In this representation, the velocity operator has the form [cf. Eqs. (\ref{eqvelmmD}) and (\ref{eqvelmlD})] Since the FW position and velocity operators are the quantum-mechanical counterparts of the corresponding classical variables (see Ref. \cite{PRAFW} and references therein), the observability of Zitterbewegung should be determined just in the FW representation.
-As a result of proportionality of the velocity and momentum operators, Zitterbewegung of the photon is unobservable and should be considered as a purely mathematical effect.
-Zitterbewegung does not exist as a real physical effect.
+As a result of proportionality of the velocity and momentum operators, Zitterbewegung of the free photon is unobservable.
+Such Zitterbewegung should be considered as a purely mathematical effect and does not exist as a real physical one.
+These our conclusions contradict to the conclusions made in Refs. \cite{Unal,Kobe}.